gracecleaners/geoapp/README.md

 - python <= 3.8

 ## Update the following training data based on your topic or subject
-list_to_train = [
+provide as many training data as possible for the accuraccy of the model list_to_train = [
     "hi",
     "hi, there",